The documents linked to on this page set out the full legal effect of the Temporary Transitional Power (TTP).

 - the FCA prudential transitional direction, including its Annex on page 10

-Annex B (FCA Rules) to the main FCA transitional directions sets out how the TTP applies and where it does not apply to FCA rules.
+Annex B to the main FCA transitional directions sets out how the TTP applies and where it does not apply to FCA rules.
 The TTP does not apply to rules that apply only to temporary permission firms (including Part 6 financial services contracts firms) and temporary marketing permission managers etc. However, the rules themselves include provision to ensure that the transition is smooth.

 The TTP does not apply to various FCA rules, including: